Support » We can help you with… » Cleaning & care » How to keep your aquarium clean

 Step 2 – Turn off the power

 Be safe!
-Turn off power to your aquarium, remembering your heater if you have one.
+Turn off the power to your aquarium, remembering your heater if you have one.
 Both you and the fish will be safer this way.

 You may keep your filter running if you prefer to.